rayrlam/react-testing-starter/README.md

 - json-server.json
 - src/main.tsx

+The front-end will be accessible at `http://localhost:5173`.
+Feel free to modify any part to better fit your project's style!

 ## Only run a file or specific test
 To run only one file or one specific test when using Vitest with the UI, you have a few options: